Credit: Article title photo by David Barker.

 Tom, who retired as the senior Billy on the London stage, was born on June 1, 1996 and is from Kingston, England.
-He started dancing at a hip hop class on Saturday afternoons at a studio called Nifty Feet in Wimbledon, England.
-He was spotted at age 10, at a dance show in Richmond, by Billy Elliot talent scouts who constantly scour the countryside looking for potential Billys.
+He started dancing at a hip hop class on Saturday afternoons at a studio called Nifty Feet in Wimbledon.
+He was spotted at age 10, at a dance show in Richmond, by Billy Elliot talent scouts who would constantly scour the country looking for potential Billys.
 They invited him to audition for the musical.

 Credit: Video by WestEndTheatre

 He was considered a “street/acro” Billy because most of his choreography in the show demonstrated that style of dance.
 Tom was known for his agility and his gravity defying acrobatic flips, including a “no hands” forward flip and his signature backward flip while walking up a wall which ended the show’s signature dance number called “Electricity”.
 That maneuver never failed to elicit gasps from appreciative audiences at the show.

 Early on in his stint as Billy, with all of four shows as Billy under his belt, Tom did his first interview on a local British TV news program, along with another soon-to-be Billy, Tanner Pflueger.
 A highlight of that interview was when Tom and Tanner, asked by the reporter what their Geordi accents sound like, demonstrated by singing in turn, acapella, the opening words of the musical’s signature song “Electricity”.